Colbydude/twitch-extension-vue-laravel-mix-boilerplate/README.md

 This boilerplate is setup to provide a quick way to create an extension frontend using [Vue](https://vuejs.org/) and [Laravel Mix](https://laravel.com/docs/master/mix), and a backend with Docker/Express.
 This is stemming from the same format of boilerplate as the [official Twitch Sample](https://github.com/twitchdev/extensions-samples).

-> **NOTE:** This boilerplate is somewhat a work-in-progress and is not guaranteed to make it all the way through the Twitch Extension approval process at this time.

 ## Dependencies

 You will need: